TomPace101/nanopore_diffusion/notes.md

 More generally, this is a candidate for refactoring: write a function that does the check for parameters as lists and returns an Expression or a float accordingly.
 It will need access to the element.
 Or can it take a FunctionSpace instead?
-Either way, that means it will probably need to be a method of the solver.
+Either way, that means it will probably need to be a method of the simulator.
 Actually, let's just pass the element, as there could be times we need different elements in different cases.
-It still needs to be a solver method, though, because it will require a more general way to track the expression arguments, and make sure they are updated as needed.
+It still needs to be a simulator method, though, because it will require a more general way to track the expression arguments, and make sure they are updated as needed.